 5 – Virginia

-5 States That Could Pass Medical Weed in 2019: Final Thoughts
+5 States That Could Pass Medical Weed in 2020: Final Thoughts

-In most cases, these states have legal weed just minutes away, so it is ludicrous that their politicians continue to follow federal law.
-Once enough states legalize weed, the pressure will be on the federal government to finally remove its insane prohibition on marijuana.
+In most cases, these states have legal weed just minutes away.
+Therefore, it is ludicrous that their politicians continue to follow federal law.
+Once enough states legalize pot, the pressure will be on the federal government to finally remove its insane prohibition.